-2. Sizzix – Big Shot Machine (White & Gray)
+7. Sizzix Big Shot Machine

 Coming alongside the machine itself is a pair of cutting pads and an extended multipurpose platform.
 Thanks to this well thought-out design, the machine comes across as thinner than average which is a big plus if you’re planning to carry it with you to your next crafting party.

 However, you should note that this machine has a 6-inch wide opening which means it only accommodates small dies.
 If you intend to use bigger dies then you may need to consider upgrading to its bigger brother, the Big Shot Pro.

-3. Spellbinders PL-001
+8. Spellbinders PL-001

 Strength and elegance are the only two words that can best describe what this manual die cutter is all about.
 For starters, the PL-001 boasts the ability to accommodate a wide range of dies, from steel rule dies to water-thin dies.
 What’s more?
 It is made in such a manner that it can accommodate a wide set of dies including from rival such as Sizzix.